gigatribal/gigatribal.github.io/essays/Importance-of-Effective-Smart-Questions.md

 that you can google that or it is very vague and cannot help because not enough information is given.
 In terms of time effectiveness, a minute spent on reading some dumb question is better spent elsewhere like continuing your own work or just stand up and quick stretch.
-For example, there is a post with the topic that is a duplicate recently What is the difference between a normal compiler error and a fatal compiler error? (insert link here) where to me it feels like instead of asking they should have just researched it themselves because by now there should be answers to this type of question already.
+For example, there is a post with the topic that is a duplicate recently What is the difference between a normal compiler error and a fatal compiler error? <a href="http://pahke.com/index.html"> here</a>. where to me it feels like instead of asking they should have just researched it themselves because by now there should be answers to this type of question already.
 I feel this is not a smart question because they did not take the steps to research before asking a question and the question is so simple that the person should have just googled it would have found it.